 - In October 2015, the U.S. Department of Justice released a report entitled: Ambushes of Police.
 The report detailed the number of ambush attacks on law enforcement officers from 1990-2013.
 In 2013 alone, there were between 200 and 300 ambush attacks reported.
-The Executive Summary of the report states: - ...the proportion of fatal attacks on officers attributable to ambushes [is] increasing.
+The Executive Summary of the report states: ...the proportion of fatal attacks on officers attributable to ambushes [is] increasing.
 Concerns about targeted violence against police are on the rise, while officers must not only be guardians of the public but also be prepared to respond to violence targeting them. - In May 2017, the Federal Bureau of Investigation (FBI) released a report entitled: The Assailant Study: Mindset and Behavior.
 The report identified a disturbing and growing trend of attackers who are motivated by a desire to kill a law enforcement officer.
 This motivation, the report concludes, is from a "singular narrative that portrays the officer as guilty in traditional and social media and the subject as the victim." - A December 2017 study by the Office of Community Oriented Policing Services entitled Making It Safer examined law enforcement officer fatalities from 2010-2016, including ambush attacks.
-The study found that 20% of ambushed officers were seated in their patrol cars and that: - 56 percent were not on a call or engaged in any enforcement activity.
-Many of these officers were simply eating, sitting on post, or in five cases, targeted and killed while at their home or on their way home. - In 2018, the Criminal Justice Information Services Division within the FBI released a report entitled Ambushes and Unprovoked Attacks: Assaults on Our Nation's Law Enforcement Officers.
+The study found that 20% of ambushed officers were seated in their patrol cars and that:

+56 percent were not on a call or engaged in any enforcement activity.
+Many of these officers were simply eating, sitting on post, or in five cases, targeted and killed while at their home or on their way home.

+In 2018, the Criminal Justice Information Services Division within the FBI released a report entitled Ambushes and Unprovoked Attacks: Assaults on Our Nation's Law Enforcement Officers.
 This comprehensive report concluded: "While the overall number of officers who were feloniously killed was declining, the percentage of officers feloniously killed during surprise attacks was increasing."

 - In 2022, 331 officers were shot in the line of duty, 62 of whom were killed.
-There were 89 ambush-style attacks on law enforcement officers in which 126 officers were shot and 32 of whom were killed. - In 2023, 378 officers were shot in the line of duty, 46 of whom were killed.
+There were 89 ambush-style attacks on law enforcement officers in which 126 officers were shot and 32 of whom were killed. - In 2023, a record number of officers-378-were shot in the line of duty, 46 of whom were killed.
 There were 115 ambush-style attacks on law enforcement in which 138 officers were shot and 20 of whom were killed.
-Of the officers killed by gunfire in 2023, 44% were ambushed. - As of 31 December 2024, 342 officers were shot in the line of duty, 50 of whom were killed.
-There have been 61 ambush-style attacks on law enforcement in which 79 officers were shot, 18 of whom were killed.
+Of the officers killed by gunfire in 2023, 44% were ambushed. - In 2024, 342 officers were shot in the line of duty, 50 of whom were killed.
+There were 61 ambush-style attacks on law enforcement in which 79 officers were shot, 18 of whom were killed. - As of 2 February 2025, 31 officers have been shot in the line of duty, two of whom were killed.
+There have been five ambush-style attacks on law enforcement officers in which five officers were shot, two of whom were killed.